 The National Framework for NHS Continuing Healthcare and NHS-funded nursing care applies in England.
-It contains:
+It contains the:

-- the eligibility criteria, principles and processes staff must follow when deciding eligibility for NHS Continuing Healthcare.
-See sections 4, 5, and 7 - the tools staff must use and complete to support decision-making the Checklist Tool, Decision Support Tool (DST) and Fast Track Tool.
-See sections 5.1, 5.3 and 7 - common paperwork the tools above must be used for recording evidence that informs decision-making - the process for challenging eligibility decisions.
-See section 9 - clarification of the interaction between assessment for NHS CHC and NHS-FNC.
+- eligibility criteria, principles and processes that staff must follow when deciding eligibility for NHS CHC.
+See sections 4, 5, and 7 - tools staff must use and complete to support decision-making the Checklist Tool, Decision Support Tool (DST) and Fast Track Tool.
+See sections 5.1, 5.3, and 7 - common paperwork the tools above must be used for recording evidence that informs decision-making - process for challenging eligibility decisions.
+See section 9 - interaction between assessment for NHS CHC and NHS-FNC.
 For information on NHS-FNC, see section 14.

-The Framework document also includes numbered Practice Guidance (PG) in Q&A format, to support staff who assess and deliver NHS CHC.
+The Framework document includes numbered Practice Guidance (PG) in Q&A format, to support staff who assess and deliver NHS CHC.
 Standing Rules Regulations and Directions underpin the Framework and carry the force of law.
 To view the updated guidance and associated tools, see www.gov.uk/government/collections/nhs-continuing-healthcare-and-nhs-funded-nursing-care